petermchale/mutation_accumulation/README.md

 Example
 ============
-* download the repository and rename it 'mutation_accumulation'
+* download the repository and rename it `mutation_accumulation`
+* add the directory in which `mutation_accumulation` resides to the list of include directories that your C++ compiler searches
 * navigate to the example sub-directory
-* make your C++ compiler aware of the path of the mutation_accumulation directory
 * compile main_branching_CDF_trajs.cpp
 * run the executable in the example directory (you'll find pre-existing output in the data directory)
 * run plot_trajs.m in Matlab to see a time course tracking the number of wild-type, single-mutant, and double-mutant stem cell in a stochastic simulation prior to the appearance of the first triple-mutant stem cell